dstkeehan/microlensing-model-inference/README.md

 Models = [single_Model, binary_Model]

 # Sample from the joint posterior.
-joint_model_chain, _, _, _ = \
+joint_model_chain, maximum_aposteriori_parameter_estimates, _, _ = \
                                sampling.ARJMH(Models, iterations, warm_up_iterations)
 ```
-*In the paper [Microlensing model inference with normalising flows and reversible jump MCMC](https://doi.org/10.1016/j.ascom.2022.100657) the centers and covariances are derived from surrogate posteriors generated from neural networks.
+*In the paper [Microlensing model inference with normalising flows and reversible jump MCMC](https://doi.org/10.1016/j.ascom.2022.100657) the centres and covariances are derived from surrogate posteriors generated from neural networks.

 ## Authors and Acknowledgements
 Reversible-jump algorithm and supporting code created by Dominic Keehan.